 The decision about the optimal way of managing the hydrocephalus associated with posterior fossa tumours is tailored to each patient and depends on the position of the tumour within the brain, the skill of the surgeon, the equipment available, and the severity of the hydrocephalus.

 In tumours of the posterior fossa, the choice is usually between either placement of an EVD or an ETV.
 An EVD is simple, quick and effective.
 It can be set up to drain CSF at a rate determined by the surgeon so as to not overdrain and risk the complications of lowering intracranial pressure too quickly.
 It can be left in place after the tumour has been removed.
 An ETV is a more complex procedure, has more serious potential risks than either an EVD or a shunt, requires the most specialised equipment, but is the most physiological means of CSF drainage.
-Insertion of a shunt is a permanent procedure, requiring two incisions, one in the scalp and one in the abdomenThe part of the body that contains the stomach, intestines, liver, gallbladder and other organs., and if the patient does not have post-operative hydrocephalus becomes unnecessary, and shunt-associated complications are common.
+Insertion of a shunt is a permanent procedure, requiring two incisions, one in the scalp and one in the abdomen, and if the patient does not have post-operative hydrocephalus becomes unnecessary, and shunt-associated complications are common.
 Some surgeons prefer to proceed directly to tumour removal with placement of an EVD just before commencing tumour removal, though if the patient presents at night or on a weekend it may not be the optimal time to consider an emergency tumour operation.

 If the tumour is a germ cell tumour (primarily treated with a combination of radio and chemotherapy, rather than surgery), a ventriculo-peritoneal shunt is the preferred option as it often takes several weeks for the tumour to shrink enough to relieve the hydrocephalus.